 - Offer a Different Option: If you're unsure about turning a client down but feel the payment doesn't accurately reflect the project scope, you can offer a different option.
 Find some quick projects that can elevate their business.
 Smaller projects might help align with their budget while meeting your financial needs.

 Whenever a client resists revealing their budget or wants to shorthand your price quote, it might be due to a lack of trust.
 By offering different options, they can see first-hand the kind of work you can deliver for their business and might be more willing to satisfy your original price quotes.

 But in general, budget transparency should not be an issue for your client, and if it is, think twice before getting involved in a project that might harm your brand.
 It's better to know up front than to create a stain on your brand by walking away midway through a project.
 By asking the right questions, you can determine if you're ready to move forward or move on.

 Protect your reputation by knowing what you are getting into.

 Talk About Money Early

-Get the money talk out of the way so you can focus on what is pivotal to the job.
-Do not waste time creating a proposal the client will turn down.
+It's best to get the money talk out of the way so you can get back to focusing on the project at hand.
+By taking the time to ask upfront, you won't have to waste time creating a proposal that the client might turn down.

-To summarise: Talking about money and budgets is one of the most burdensome things to do.
-It sets the tone for the rest of the project.
+Asking your client the big "budget question" doesn't have to be complicated.
+However, freelancers have mentioned that talking about money and budgets is one of their most burdensome conversations.
+Budget discussions often set the tone for the rest of the project.
 And as a freelancer or small business owner, it is your responsibility to include budget-orientated strategies in your meetings.

-There are tools to help you succeed, so use them.
+There are tools to help you succeed, so feel free to use them.
 They can assist you in every step of the process.
-Sign up to Indy, and we will help you manage your time—all on one platform, conveniently and efficiently.
+Sign up to Indy, and we will help you manage your time efficiently and conveniently—all on one platform.